-Will the school building be open during regular hours for individual student use?
+Is school building open during regular hours for individual student use?

-The school building will be open and accessible, but please bear in mind that physical distancing is critical in ensuring the safety of everyone in our community.
+While classes are in session, the school building is open and accessible, but please bear in mind that physical distancing is critical in ensuring the safety of everyone in our community.
 As much as possible, we ask that you limit your time in the building.
-Masks are expected to be worn inside and out for all W&M community members.
+Masks must be worn inside and outside for all visitors to the building.
 For a list of limited exceptions to this rule, visit the Path Foward website.

-Will staff be available to assist with issues related to registration, graduation, etc?
+Are staff available to assist with issues related to registration, graduation, etc?

-In order to de-densify the building, most of our administrative staff will continue working remotely, but will remain available through phone, chat and Zoom.
+In order to de-densify the building, most of our administrative staff are continuing to work remotely, but will remain available through phone, chat and Zoom.
 Visit our staff directory to get in touch with our staff members.

 Will the LRC be open?

-During the fall semester, the Learning Resource Center will be open on weekdays, but capacity and study space will be reduced.
+While classes are in session, the Learning Resource Center is open on weekdays, but capacity and study space are reduced.
 If you need research assistance, you can make an appointment with Rebecca Beasley, director of the LRC, or any W&M librarian.